-We learn more about up and coming craft brewer Stonehooker Brewing Company in our latest Small Business Profile series and connect with Adam Cherry, VP of Marketing.
+We learn more about the newly opened as of June 2019 craft brewer, Stonehooker Brewing Company, in our latest Small Business Profile series and connect with Adam Cherry, VP of Marketing.

 What does Stonehooker Brewing Company do?